fraimerdev/fraimerdev/README.md

 # 💫 Hey!
 I am Fraimer
-🏠 From the Dominican Republic and grew up in Saint Kitts<br>💻 I am an aspiring Software engineer/Tech Enthusiast!<br>🏫 Currently attending the Basseterre High School<br>💁🏽‍♂️ I will be sharing my learning in software development here<br>👨🏽‍💻 Currently learning mobile development
+🏠 From the Dominican Republic and grew up in Saint Kitts<br>💻 I am an aspiring Software engineer/Tech Enthusiast!<br>💁🏽‍♂️ I will be sharing my learning in software development here<br>👨🏽‍💻 Currently learning mobile development

 ### 💻 Technologies and Tools